jorop/landscaping-docs/docs/landscapinginfos.md

 ### XYOffset

 Offset of the Bounds.
-The offset specifies the Origin of any vectordata imported (Shapefiles for Roads etc. or Shapefiles for Weightmaps).
+The offset specifies the Origin of any vectordata imported (shapefiles for Roads etc. or shapefiles for Weightmaps).
 Also it moves the vectordata crop area  which is visualized with a dark-orange rectangle.